tomdev2008/redis-bigtable/README.md

 ### Work In Progress

 This project is  a work in process.
 Assume Unstable.
-I hope to finish it by the end of the wwek Nov 24 2013.
+I hope to finish it by the end of the week Nov 24 2013.
 I'll be sure to document everything.